pgtipping/Synthalyst/memory-bank/activeContext.md

 - Revised the integrated HR toolkit implementation plan to adopt a JD-first approach
 - Defined premium vs. freemium feature differentiation for all HR tools
 - Improved formatting in the integrated HR toolkit documentation
+- Created a detailed implementation plan for the Competency Manager (2023-07-15)
+- Developed a backward compatibility strategy (2023-07-14)
+- Revised the integrated HR toolkit implementation plan (2023-07-13)
+- Improved formatting in documentation (2023-07-12)

 ## Next Steps